Jav1er98/Arcade/Readme.md

 The OnMove() function serves as an event handler triggered by input from the player's movement controls.
 It updates the rawInput vector accordingly.

 The OnFire() function is an event handler triggered by input from the player's firing controls.
 It sets the "isFiring" flag of the Shooter component based on the state of the input value (pressed or not pressed).

-In summary, the Player script manages the player's behavior by handling input, updating movement and animations, and ensuring the player stays within the defined bounds.
-Additionally, it controls the firing behavior through the Shooter component.